Pan Am Flight 816: Accident description

 At 9:52 PM the crew contacted air traffic control requesting permission to take off from runway 04 instead of 08.
 Two minutes later, Flight 816 began taxiing.
 The crew then asked if they could be assigned flight level (FL) 230 (23000 ft) as their cruising altitude, rather than the intended FL 330 (33000 ft.
 At 10:04 PM the controller cleared Flight 816 for takeoff, but the crew did not acknowledge this transmission.

 Eyewitnesses reported seeing the aircraft make a sudden 90-degree turn soon after takeoff, along with a flash from the aircraft.
 The sole survivor reported a loud cracking sound immediately before the crash.
 At 10:06 PM, the controller heard a loud sound over the radio, saw flashes on the water, and activated the emergency response.
 A sea search by naval ships and private craft recovered 12 bodies and one survivor.
-The sole survivor of the accident was a passenger, James Campbell, a Canadian citizen.
+The sole survivor of the accident was a Canadian citizen.
 He told investigators that he felt the aircraft was in a dive, took the brace position, and "woke up" in the water.
 The crash of Flight 816 is the deadliest aviation disaster to occur in French Polynesia.

 Investigation

-By 31 July, M. Lemaire, president of the french commission of inquiry, declared that it was unlikely that a criminal act had taken place.
+By 31 July, M. Lemaire, president of the French commission of inquiry, declared that it was unlikely that a criminal act had taken place.

 The cockpit voice recorder and flight data recorder are believed to have sunk in 2300 ft of water, and were never recovered.
 It is believed that an instrument failure during the climb out turn may have contributed to the accident.

 Due to the flight recorders not being found, no official cause was determined.